defarbs/defarbs.github.io/_posts/2020-10-22-oscp-review.md

 payload = badchars + "C" * (<crash_length> - <offset_length> - 4 - 255)
 ```
-Once the application has been crashed again, the following `!mona` commands can be ran to generate the same byte array that was previously generated in order to cross-compare bad characters in the aplication with the previously generated array.
+Once the application has been crashed again, the following `!mona` commands can be ran to generate the same byte array that was previously generated in order to cross-compare bad characters in the application with the previously generated array.
 <p><br></p>

 Set `!mona` configuration to use current working directory (this will be set to the name of the application, so if the application is `oscp_server.exe` the folder path will be `c:\mona\oscp_server.exe\<restofpath>`):